Description

 The Rangers went on to win 2-1 in overtime and now go on to face the Tampa Bay Lightening in the Eastern Conference Finals.

-Weight | N/A |
+| Weight | N/A |

-Dimensions | N/A |
+| Dimensions | N/A |

-Available Sizes | 8×10 Matted, 8×10 Matted & Framed, 16×20 Matted, 16×20 Matted & Framed |
+| Available Sizes | 8×10 Matted, 8×10 Matted & Framed, 16×20 Matted, 16×20 Matted & Framed |

-Tampa Bay Lightning goalie, BEN BISHOP, blocks New York Rangers shot in the third period of game 5 at Madison Square Garden.
-BISHOP had 26 saves, posting his second playoff shutout leading the Lightning to a 2-0 victory and a 3-2 lead in the series.
+Tampa Bay Lightning goalie, BEN BISHOP, blocks a shot by New York Rangers CHRIS KREIDER, in the second period of game7 of the Eastern Conference Finals at Madison Square Garden.
+Bishop made 22 saves leading the Lightning to a 2-0 victory, handing the Rangers their first game 7 loss at Madison Square Garden.

 Wayne Gretzky played 20 seasons in the National Hockey League (NHL) for four teams from 1979 to 1999 before finishing his career with the New York Rangers.
 Nicknamed “The Great One“, he has been called “the greatest hockey player ever” by many sportswriters, players, and the NHL itself.
 He is the leading scorer in NHL history, with more goals and more assists than any other player.
 He scored more assists than any other player scored total points, and is the only NHL player to total over 200 points in one season – a feat he accomplished four times.
 In addition, he tallied over 100 points in 16 professional seasons, 14 of them consecutive.
 At the time of his retirement in 1999, he held 61 NHL records: 40 regular-season records, 15 playoff records, and six All-Star records.
 As of 2014, he still holds 60 NHL records.